LeiLiLab/sescorex/README.md

 To run SEScoreX for text generation evaluation:

 ````
-from SEScore2 import *
+from sescorex import *

-scorer = SEScore2('seg') # load in metric with specified language, en (English), de (German), ja ('Japanese'),  es ('Spanish'), zh ('Chinese').
-We have SEScore2 that is only pretrained on synthetic data which only supports five languages (mode: pretrained) and further finetuned on all available human rating data (supports up to 100 languages).
+scorer = sescorex() # load in metric with specified language, en (English), de (German), ja ('Japanese'),  es ('Spanish'), zh ('Chinese').
+We have SEScore2 that is only pretrained on synthetic data which only supports five languages (mode: pretrained) and further finetuned on all available human rating data (supports up to 100 languages, mode: seg or sys, by default we choose seg).
-refs = ["SEScore is a simple but effective next generation text generation evaluation metric", "SEScore it really works"]
+refs = ["SEScore is a simple but effective next generation text generation evaluation metric", "you went to hotel"]
-outs = ["SEScore is a simple effective text evaluation metric for next generation", "SEScore is not working"]
+outs = ["SEScore is a simple effective text evaluation metric for next generation", "you went to zoo"]
 scores_ls = scorer.score(refs, outs, 1)
 ````